MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#others">:open_file_folder: [<b><i>Full List of Others</i></b>]</a>.

+- Foundation Models and Fair Use. [[paper]](https://arxiv.org/abs/2303.15715)
+  - Peter Henderson, Xuechen Li, Dan Jurafsky, Tatsunori Hashimoto, Mark A. Lemley, Percy Liang.
+  - Key Word: Foundation Models; Fair Use Doctrine.
+  - <details><summary>Digest</summary> In the United States and several other countries, copyrighted content may be used to build foundation models without incurring liability due to the fair use doctrine.
+However, there is a caveat: If the model produces output that is similar to copyrighted data, particularly in scenarios that affect the market of that data, fair use may no longer apply to the output of the model.
+In this work, we emphasize that fair use is not guaranteed, and additional work may be necessary to keep model development and deployment squarely in the realm of fair use.

 - XAIR: A Framework of Explainable AI in Augmented Reality. [[paper]](https://arxiv.org/abs/2303.16292)
   - Xuhai Xu, Mengjie Yu, Tanya R. Jonker, Kashyap Todi, Feiyu Lu, Xun Qian, João Marcelo Evangelista Belo, Tianyi Wang, Michelle Li, Aran Mun, Te-Yen Wu, Junxiao Shen, Ting Zhang, Narine Kokhlikyan, Fulton Wang, Paul Sorenson, Sophie Kahyun Kim, Hrvoje Benke.
   - Key Word: Explainable AI; Augmented Reality.